Skip to main content

 Seeking medical attention after a slip and fall accident is critical to ensure any injuries are properly documented and treated.
 Even if injuries seem minor, underlying issues may arise later.
 Medical records serve as vital evidence if you pursue a personal injury claim.

 In Arizona, medical documentation is essential for establishing the link between the accident and your injuries.
 Ensure you attend follow-up appointments and keep all related records.
+These documents can significantly affect the outcome of your claim.

 Immediate Steps to Take Post-Accident